A Local’s Guide to Visiting Rovaniemi in November (2025)

 While I can name a plethora of things to do in Rovaniemi in November, there are quite a few activities that it is too early for.
 These are:

-- Snowmobiling: it says tours are starting around November 20, but unless we get some snow, this will be pushed back.
+- Snowmobiling: It says tours are starting around November 16, but unless we get snow in November, this will end up pushed back.
 I would count on snowmobile tours beginning in December.

-- Arctic SnowHotel: the SnowHotel is not ready yet and will open on December 15.
+- Arctic SnowHotel: The SnowHotel is not ready yet and will open on December 15, 2025.
 You can still visit and stay at the property in a glass igloo, though!
 And they have the kota restaurant and a small ice bar set up during this time of the year.

 What to Wear & Bring